BluePearl Pet Hospital – serving Fresno 24/7.

 Our team is highly trained and skilled in identifying clinical signs of various conditions and operating diagnostic equipment to perform imaging such as:

-Fresno Pet Emergency & Referral Center is part of the BluePearl network of specialty and emergency pet hospitals.
-Our goal has always been to assemble a veterinary health care team committed to providing exceptional client service and advanced veterinary medicine.
+Formerly known as Fresno Pet Emergency & Referral Center, our hospital’s goal has always been to provide exceptional client service and advanced veterinary medicine.

 Get a behind-the-scenes look at our pet hospital’s emergency room.